ffund/compe-design-project/lab1/getting-started-sbc.md

 ping Y.Y.Y.Y
 ```

 substituting the IP address you found in place of `Y.Y.Y.Y` above.
 (If the `ping` process does not stop by itself, you can stop it with `Ctrl`+`C`.)
 Make sure you get some response!

+\newpage

 Then, verify that you can SSH into your Pi with

 ```
 ssh pi@Y.Y.Y.Y